AntithesisConundrum/thresherWork/README.md

 * Keep main images relatively horizontal.

 ## SnWorks weird things
-* Images should always be ".png" or ".jpg".
-Things that will break SnWorks: ".svg", ".jpeg", ".JPG", etc.
+* Images should always be ".png", ".jpeg" or ".jpg".
+Things that will break SnWorks: ".svg", ".JPG", etc.